KatlaTL/Frigo_backend/README.md

 Frigo is an app developed to internal use and its purpose is to purchase small products from the fridge at Pentias workplace.
 The app doesn't do any direct transactions, instead it stores the purchases in the database so Pentia at a later time can subtract the amount from their workers payslips.

 This repository only contains the backend used by the app.
-To run test the app part run this code in this [repository](https://github.com/KatlaTL/Frigo_app)
+To run the app part run this code in this [repository](https://github.com/KatlaTL/Frigo_app)

 [Watch a demo of the project](https://drive.google.com/file/d/1IELgdZdAuCzZsr1nAUKOCfkiGJUkC4qG/view?usp=sharing)